AlexandreSajus/Coding-Tools-Tutorials/git/README.md

 <p align="center">
   <img src="media/merge.png" alt="Merge" width="60%"/>
 </p>

-**BEFORE MERGING:**
-- Make sure that your code is functional, up-to-standards and that it does not break other parts of the project
+**BEFORE MERGING,** Make sure that your code is functional, up-to-standards and that it does not break other parts of the project.
+To ensure this,

-- To ensure this, make collaborators review your code
+- Make collaborators review your code
-- Have proper testing for your code (see this <a href="placeholder.com" target="_blank">wiki page PLACEHOLDER</a>)
+- Have proper <a href="...">testing for your code</a>
-- Ideally you should have continuous integration which will automatically test your code's function and standards on multiple OS' and versions of Python at each commit (see this <a href="placeholder.com" target="_blank">wiki page PLACEHOLDER</a>)
+- Ideally you should have <a href="...">continuous integration</a> which will automatically test your code's function and standards on multiple OS' and versions of Python at each commit.
 - You can also configure your repo so that merging is blocked unless it is approved by collaborators and tested

 ## Other considerations

 ### Merge conflicts
 Git will try to do merges automatically, but sometimes it does not work.
 For example, when the source branch and the target branch both modify the same line.

 In this case, Git will warn you that a "*Conflict*" occured and you will have to manually edit the corresponding files to chose the correct modification.
 Afterwards, you can tell git that you resolved the conflict and Git will proceed by generating the Merge commit.

 When you are resolving a conflict, you cannot do anything else like adding new commits, so be careful before merging that you are ready for the merge.
 If you were not ready, you can always cancel the merge.